hexparrot/mineos-node/docs/secure/iptables_hardened.md

 Different distributions apply iptables in different ways, some use `iptables-persistent`, some put `iptables-restore` in `/etc/rc.local`, some expect the rules at `/etc/sysconfig/iptables`.
 Check your distribution manual for further details.

-## Conclusion
+# Conclusion

 `iptables` provides an immense amount of control of packet flow.
 Creating good rules from the outset will lower the effort required to maintain a secured system.
-There's much more `iptables` offers for the discerning sysadmin.
+There's much more `iptables` offers for the discerning sysadmin; check out the iptables man pages for more inspiration!